Remgax/Remgax/README.md

 🇭🇺 I live in Hungary, Budapest.
 I was born in 1993.
 Currently live in Budapest, but I would love to live in the UK 🇬🇧 or America 🇺🇸.

 🔭 I’m currently working on my diploma.
 It will be a video game useing Unity.
 You can [check it out here.](https://github.com/EKKE-IK-M5APWK/World-of-Eronia)
 Still a lot to do (and even more to learn), but hopefully it will be finished at the end of 2022.

 Oh... and it will be Open Source!
-So you can use it for whatever you like.
+So you can use it for whatever and however you like.
+It will have all the fundementals as a base for your future game.

 🌱 I’m currently studying at the Eszterházy Chatolic Univerty.
 On my last year now.
 Lot of fun technologies, and new perspeticves.